chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 1. Install packages

 First, import torch, a library for machine learning tasks.
-Then, import pretrained models from the HuggingFace transformers library:
+Then, import pretrained models from the HuggingFace transformers library.

-* The pipeline function provides a simple API to perform NLP tasks using pretrained models.
-It abstracts away the complexity of loading models and tokenizers, making it easy to use them for inference.
-* AutoConfig is a class that helps automatically load the configuration for a pretrained model, including details about the model architecture, hyperparameters, and other settings necessary for initializing the model.
-* AutoTokenizer is a class in the transformers library that helps automatically load the appropriate tokenizer for a pretrained model, making it easier to switch between different models and their respective tokenizers.
-* AutoModelForCausalLM is a class that loads a pretrained model with a causal language modeling head.
-Causal language models are designed to predict the next token in a sequence.
-A token is an NLP unit that represents a piece of text.
-* GenerationConfig is a class that configures text generation parameters, such as setting the maximum length of the generated text or choosing the decoding strategy.
-A decoding strategy determines how the model selects the next word in a sequence based on the probabilities assigned to each possible word.

 ```bash
 import torch